hotosm/learnosm/_posts/en/mobile-mapping/0900-12-27-osmtracker.md

 OSMTracker Configuration
 ---------------------------------

-After you success install the software, the next step is we need to configure OSMTracker.
+After you successfully install the software, the next step is to configure OSMTracker.

 Open OSMTracker and choose **Setting** menu located in upper right.